-The Student Engagement and Applied Leadership (SEAL) Center is located on the second floor of the Student Union and houses Student Leadership Programs.
-The SEAL Center is staffed by experienced student leaders and is a location for aspiring and current student leaders to gain information about leadership opportunities and trainings on campus.
+The Student Engagement and Applied Leadership (SEAL) Center is located in Bell Tower East 1769 and houses Student Leadership Programs and Student Organizations & Involvement.
+The SEAL Center is staffed by experienced student leaders, and is a location for aspiring and current student leaders to gain information about leadership opportunities and trainings on campus.
 Various resources for clubs and organizations are also available in the SEAL Center.

 Contacting the SEAL Center

 - For Student Leadership Programs contact firstname.lastname@example.org

 - For Student Organizations & Involvement contact email@example.com

 The SEAL Center offers a number of services to the CI community, including: